Juniper/ansible-junos-stdlib/README.md

 ## juniper.junos roles by Juniper Networks

 Ansible galaxy is upgrading to collections and plans to deprecate roles in future.
-The master branch will now have junipernetworks.devices collection support.
+The master branch will now have juniper.device collection support.
 Juniper.junos roles have been moved to roles branch.
 For more information for roles, check: https://github.com/Juniper/ansible-junos-stdlib/tree/roles